-(20) % Change in "Gross Revenues" - "Gross Revenues" means all operating revenues of all entities within DNT and its affiliates (the "DNT Group") for the specified period.
-Gross revenues of any new division or any acquired business will be excluded from the definition of "gross revenues" until such new business has been a part of the DNT Group for at least 24 months.
-In addition, the gross revenues from any business that is sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "gross revenues" for the fiscal year in which it is being calculated and any comparison year utilized in calculating the percentage change in gross revenues.
-The % change in Gross Revenues is subject to a collar of 6% (plus or minus).
+(21) % Change in "Gross Revenues" - "Gross Revenues" means all operating revenues of DNT and its affiliates for the specified period.
+Gross revenues of any new division or any acquired business will be excluded from the definition of "Gross Revenues" until such new business has been operated by DNT or its affiliates for at least 24 months.
+In addition, the gross revenues from any business that is sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "Gross Revenues" for the fiscal year in which it is being calculated and any comparison year utilized in calculating the percentage change in gross revenues.
+DNT's "% change in Gross Revenues" is subject to a collar of (plus or minus) 6%.